vbrunell/vbrunell.github.io/README.md

 # vbrunell.github.io

 This is my computer science website.

-It has some info about me, some links I find useful, and material for students at Florida State University.
+It has some info about me, some links I find useful, and study material for students at Florida State University.